 Course Content

 This course analyzes main themes in the economic and social history of Turkey starting with the multi-party era.
 The course evaluates both the major historical developments of the period and the ways in which social scientists and historians analyzed these developments.
+Teaching methods of the course are lecture, reading and discussion.

 Weekly Detailed Course Contents